Fraser-Cumming-QGIS/CAD-Importer-for-QGIS/README.md

 ## Requirements

 - QGIS 3.28 or later.
-- For DWG input on Windows: a separately installed copy of ODA File Converter.
+- For DWG input on Windows: a installed copy of ODA File Converter (Free).

 ODA File Converter is not included with this plugin.
 Download it from the [official Open Design Alliance page](https://www.opendesign.com/guestfiles/oda_file_converter).
+For Windows Users the preferred file location for the ODA File Converter executeable is C:\ODA File Converter.
 Users are responsible for installing it separately and complying with its licence.
 DXF import does not require ODA File Converter.

 ## Installation